 Q. What days of the week do the kids practice and what time do they practice?

 A. Cross Country season lasts from late August to the beginning of November.
 The team practices on Mondays, Tuesdays, Wednesdays, and Thursdays.
-Practices are from 3:15 p.m. to 4:45 p.m., except on those days that the school has designated as a minimum day.
-On early release days practice will be from 1:00 p.m. to 2:30 or in some cases for Sept.
-19 & 26th, it will be from 2:15 to 3:45 p.m.
+Practices are from 3:15 p.m. to 4:45 p.m., except Wednesdays which are a minimum day.
+On Wednesdays, practice will be from 2:00 p.m. to 3:30 p.m.

 Students have four days a week to choose from and this allows time to fit in other after-school activities on the days you don’t attend practice.
 You pick which days of the week to attend practice, from as many as four days a week to perhaps just one day.
 The coaching recommendation is to attend practice two days a week.
 There are no practices Fridays and school holidays.
 Parents and students will be notified of any changes to this schedule.

-Note: When you sign up for a team sport there is an expectation that you will attend practice since that is when the learning and development take place.
+Note: When you sign up for a team sport there is an expectation that you will attend practice on a regular basis since that is when learning and development take place.
 At a minimum, attending practice once a week is required.
 This means you must plan accordingly so your other activities and homework allow you to meet this requirement.

 Q. What time after practice should I pick up my child?

-A. It is up to each parent and child to determine their arrangements being picked up after practice, or of course walking home.
+A. It is up to each parent and child to determine their arrangements for being picked up after practice, or of course walking home.
 Unless it is a early release day, practices will end at 4:45.
+There will always be a coach present until the last child has left the track to either be picked up or walk home.
+If a child needs to contact their parents at the end of practice, there will be a coach with a cell phone that they can use.

 Q. Are there practices on the days there is a cross country meet?